m-misiura/odh-trustyai-demos/2-BiasMonitoring/kserve-demo/README.md

 you should have an ODH installation, a TrustyAI Operator, and a `model-namespace` project containing an instance of the TrustyAI Service.

+Since models deployed via KServe are currently authenticated by leveraging [Authorino](https://github.com/Kuadrant/authorino), it is necessary to install the Authorino Operator and configure it accordingly; refer to this [blog post](https://developers.redhat.com/articles/2024/07/22/protecting-your-models-made-easy-authorino) on how to set up Authorino on Open Data Hub.
 > ✏️ TrustyAI endpoints are authenticated via a Bearer token.
-To obtain this token, run the following command:
+To obtain this token, run the following commands:
 > ```shell
+> oc apply -f resources/trustyai_service_account.yaml
-> export TOKEN=$(oc whoami -t)
+> export TOKEN=$(oc create token user-one)
 > ```

 ## Deploy Models